leoheuler/flashtensors/README.md

 ```

-> A blazing-fast storage engine that loads models **up to 10x faster** than alternative loaders.
+> A blazing-fast inference engine that loads models **up to 10x faster** than alternative loaders.
 > Load large models in **< 2 seconds**.

 ---